-3.4.3 Ability and Skill Enhancement Compulsory Courses: As the name suggests, these are compulsory courses which you will study, one each in the first and second semesters of the programme.
+3.4.3 Ability Enhancement Compulsory Courses: As the name suggests, these are compulsory courses which you will study, one each in the first and second semesters of the programme.
 Each AECC is of four credits weight.
-The courses are BEVAE -181 Environmental Studies.
-In the second semester, you can opt for either BEGAE 182-English Communication Skills or BHDAE 182 Hindi Bhasha Aur Samprashanas.
-In the third semester you can opt for a course on Tourism Anthropology (BANS 183).
-In the fourth semester you can opt for Techniques of Ethnographic Film Making (BSOS 184).
+The first AECC is BEVAE -181 Environmental Studies.
+In the second semester, you can opt for either BEGAE 182-English Communication Skills or BHDAE 182 Hindi Bhasha Aur Samprashan as one of the AECC.